 In the 1880s, one young inmate named Selina Yeadon gained an unexpected release from the workhouse and in 1891 was the recipient of a substantial legacy.

 Following the Local Government Act of 1930, the workhouse was taken over by the local council and became known as Otley County Institution and then later as Otley County Hospital.
 A plan of the site made in 1930 (below) shows its layout at that date.
 As well as the buildings, it shows the extensive vegetable gardens at the south of the site, piggeries near the main entrance at the north-east, and poultry sheds at the north-west.
 The casual block was was still largely operated on the association system, with a 6-bed women's ward used both for eating and sleeping, while the men's side included an 11-bed ward, a 32-bed ward, and 8 separate cells.
 The male casuals' bathroom contained two baths and two shower baths — the casuals' crockery was also washed here!

-In 1940, a row of hutted temporary wards was erected at the west of the site, presumably as part of the Emergency Medical Scheme (EMS).
+In 1940, a row of hutted temporary wards was erected at the west of the site, as part of the wartime Emergency Medical Scheme (EMS).
 Some of the huts were reserved by for housing enemy prisoners of war.
 After the inauguration of the National Health Service in 1948, the site became Otley General hospital, later renamed Wharfedale General Hospital.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.

 - West Yorkshire Archive Service — Leeds, Nepshaw Lane South, Morley, Leeds LS27 7JQ .
 Virtually no local records survive.

 - This Little Town of Otley by H Walker (1974).